MoldyMacaroniX/moldygd.com/_src/posts/livestream-mod-info.md

 ---
 title: Livestream Mod Roadmap
 date: 2023-07-10
+desc: I get asked a lot how to become a livestream mod for my channel.
+It is a bit of a complicated process, but I'll do my best to explain it here.
 ---

 I get asked a lot how to become a livestream mod for my channel.
 It is a bit of a complicated process, but I'll do my best to explain it here.